Modeling Missing at Random Neuropsychological Test Scores Using a Mixture of Binomial Product Experts: Inference

+Other approaches such as the percentile method described in \cite{Chen2022StatisticalOptima} will also be equivalent asymptotically since the bootstrap distribution will be asymptotically normal.
 The key advantage of this method is that it avoids the difficulty of obtaining a closed form expression for the Fisher information matrix, which can be difficult for complex mixture models.
 The process of the bootstrap is similar to that of attaining a point estimate because we run Algorithm \ref{alg:marEM} repeatedly many times.
-However, unlike obtaining a point estimate, we use the same initialization point on many different data sets (bootstrap samples) rather than many different initialization points on the same data set.
+However, unlike obtaining a point estimate, we use the same initialization point on many different data sets (bootstrap samples) rather than many different initialization points on the same data set. \cite{WhiteMurphy2014} have also discussed how bootstrap methods can struggle when parameters are close to the boundary, so we recommend that post-hoc visualizations are performed to ensure that label-switching has not occurred.
+In our data analysis and simulations, the mixture components are well-separated, and in practice, we order the groups based on the parameter estimates to avoid the label switching problem.